-Usually, an audit is heavily reliant on the industry of the organization.
-It should be detailed and comprehensive, containing all elements of the workplace that need regular maintenance and check-ups.
-The audit checklist should include potential risks and indicate the likelihood and severity of the risk and hazard impact.
+Most workplace audits are detailed and comprehensive, containing all elements of the workplace that need regular maintenance and check-ups.
+Therefore, checklists should be tailored to industry-specific regulations and should include all potential risks and indicate the likelihood and severity of the risk and hazard impact.

 Have employees received the necessary training around the correct use of PPE?
 This should include use and removal.